46 Covid deaths in Delhi in 5 days, 34 patients had comorbidities, 25 aged above 60: Govt data | Health

 Twenty-five of these patients were aged above 60 and 14 aged between 41 and 60.
 Five fatalities were recorded in the 21-40 age group, while one patient each from the 0-15 and 16-20 age cohorts succumbed to the infection, the data showed.

-According to an official, 32 patients were admitted to the ICU and they were mostly those who had comorbidities such as chronic obstructive pulmonary diseases, cancer, liver and heart diseases etc.
+According to an official, 32 patients were admitted to ICUs and they were mostly those who had comorbidities such as chronic obstructive pulmonary diseases, cancer, liver and heart diseases, etc.

 On Sunday, Delhi reported 17 deaths due to Covid, the highest in a day since June 13 last year.